LightningRails/lightning-landing/README.md

 - 💰 **100% Free**: Free Tailwind template with no subscription fees or hidden costs
 - ⚡ **Fast Loading**: CDN-hosted Tailwind CSS and DaisyUI for optimal performance
 - 🎭 **Multiple Themes**: Access to 30+ DaisyUI themes out of the box
+- 🎨 **Theme Dropdown**: Built-in theme selector with 12 popular themes in navbar (easily customizable or removable)
 - ♿ **Accessible**: Built with semantic HTML5 and WCAG compliant components
 - 🔍 **SEO Ready**: Semantic markup perfect for search engine optimization